Javid Abdelmoneim: Médecins Sans Frontières (Doctors without Borders)

 Abdelmoneim became involved with Médecins Sans Frontières (MSF) in his second year of university as a medical student, working with the Access Campaign to promote the accessibility of medicines for neglected diseases.
 He has since worked with MSF on a number of assignments and in a number of different capacities while also serving as a registrar in Emergency Medicine for the NHS Trust in London.

-Most recently, Abdelmoneim served as a Member of the Board of Trustees (2015 – 2021) and was also elected the youngest serving president and chair of the Board (2017 – 2021) for MSF UK.
+Most recently, Abdelmoneim served as a Member of the MSF UK Board of Trustees (2015–2021) and was also elected the youngest serving president and chair of the Board (2017–2021) for MSF UK.

-Prior to this, his first MSF mission took him to Basra, Iraq in 2009 where he worked as an emergency room doctor at Jumhuree Hospital.
+Prior to this, his first MSF mission took him to Basra, Iraq in 2009, where he worked as an emergency room doctor at Jumhuree Hospital.
 The focus of the work was to provide advanced life support, trauma life support and resuscitation training and to put in place mass casualty procedures in the run up to Iraq's first general election in Spring 2010.